 10. Thirty48 Compression Calf Sleeve

 The Thirty48 compression sleeve is made with Catalyst AF design providing superior airflow to help increase circulation.Read more

 The synthetic blended fabric of the Thirty48 compression sleeve is 87% nylon and 13% spandex with COOLMAX technology.
 It is a great blend to ensure that the compression sleeve stays tight even with long term use.
 And the COOLMAX enhances the dry comfort and airflow of the fabric.

 The Thirty48 sleeves are available in two different compression levels allowing you to match your specific requirements – the red, black, and blue sleeves provide 20-30 mmHg compression, while the other colors offer 15-22 mmHg.

 Each compression sleeve features graduating compression of light, moderate and firm, running from the upper calf to the ankle; this provides better blood flow and overall support.

 These compression sleeves also come with a handy heel tab to make it even easier to put them on.

 Criteria Used for Evaluation

-Materials are so important for products of this nature.
+Materials are so necessary for products of this nature.
 We looked at the quality of materials along with their known benefits and how well they were constructed.
 We also took into consideration whether or not the materials feel good against the skin and if seams or other parts of the materials caused any irritation.
-And we also carefully considered if materials had any fabric tenchology to increase their performance, like odor resistance or anti bacterial treatments.
+And we also carefully considered if materials had any fabric technology to increase their performance, like odor resistance or antibacterial treatments.

 Ease of Use